pascalgn/automerge-action/README.md

 - `MERGE_FORKS`: Whether merging from external repositories is enabled or not.
 By default, pull requests with branches from forked repositories will be merged the same way as pull requests with branches from the main repository.
-Set this option to `false` to disable merging of pull requests from forked repositories.
-The default value is `true`.
+Set this option to `"false"` to disable merging of pull requests from forked repositories.
+The default value is `"true"`.

 - `MERGE_RETRIES` and `MERGE_RETRY_SLEEP`: Sometimes, the pull request check
   runs haven't finished yet, so the action will retry the merge after some time.